 A cloud engineer helps create, maintain, and troubleshoot cloud infrastructure.

-A cloud engineer is an IT professional that builds and maintains cloud infrastructure.
+A cloud engineer is an IT professional who builds and maintains cloud infrastructure.
 Cloud engineers can have more specific roles that include cloud architecting (designing cloud solutions for organizations), development (coding for the cloud), and administration (working with cloud networks).

-Cloud technology has become ubiquitous in recent years.
-In fact, you probably use cloud-based technology frequently in your everyday life.
-Watching TV or listening to music on your favorite streaming services, using an online email platform, or backing up your phone pictures to the internet is all possible due to cloud technology.
+You probably use cloud-based technology frequently in your everyday life, such as watching TV or listening to music on your favorite streaming services.
 For a company, it means data can be stored and backed up more easily, software updates can be rolled out on-demand, and customers may be able to access their information from different devices.
-As a cloud engineer, you’ll work behind-the-scenes to keep it all running.
+As a cloud engineer, you’ll work behind the scenes to keep it all running.

-Cloud computing is also a field that is expected to grow in the next decade as companies continue to adopt cloud technology.
-The ability to work with cloud technology is one of the most in-demand skill sets in 2021, along with cybersecurity and database management [3].
+A cloud engineer makes an average salary of $116,252 in the US as of October 2024, according to Glassdoor [1].
+Cloud computing is also expected to grow in the next decade as companies continue to adopt cloud technology.
+The ability to work with cloud technology is one of the most in-demand skill sets in 2021, along with cybersecurity and database management [2].

 A cloud engineer’s day-to-day tasks might include: